 In a number of industries, young workers are over-represented in injury statistics compared to older and more experienced workers.
-Young workers have a unique risk profile which means:
+Because young workers are a diverse group of individuals who are predisposed to reacting and behaving differently in different situations, it makes sense to use different methods when engaging and communicating with them.

 Factors that impact young workers' health and safety

-Workplace culture - A positive workplace culture driven by leadership and effective communication is vital to engaging young workers in health and safety.
+- Workplace culture - A positive workplace culture driven by strong safety leadership and effective communication is vital to engaging young workers in WHS.

-Take action with the Young worker safety toolkit
+Take action using the Young worker health and safety toolkit

 The toolkit includes a range of resources such as films, presentation templates and checklists that are based on an understanding of how young people learn and communicate with others.